ImperatorStorm/gluon/UPDATING.md

 Whether it's bumping the Gluon version of porting Gluon to a new Minecraft version, the following steps should be taken:

+## Updating the Changelog
+Don't forget to update the [`CHANGELOG.md`](./CHANGELOG.md) with all additions, removals, changes, and fixes.

 ## New Minecraft/Loader version

 Change the constants in the [Versions] class.
 All modules and libraries will use the specified Minecraft and loader